OctopusDeploy/docs/src/pages/docs/deployments/patterns/elastic-and-transient-environments/deploying-to-transient-targets.md

    ![](/docs/deployments/patterns/elastic-and-transient-environments/images/healthcheck.png)

 4. Save the step.
 5. Back at the deployment process, re-order the steps so that the **Health Check** step occurs before the **Trading Website** step.
-This will ensure that deployment targets in the **TradingWebServer** role are re-evaluated before the trading web site is deployed:
+This will ensure that deployment targets with the **TradingWebServer** target tag are re-evaluated before the trading web site is deployed:

    ![](/docs/deployments/patterns/elastic-and-transient-environments/images/evaluate.png)

-6. Deploy OctoFX to an environment that has some deployment targets in the **TradingWebServer** role that are disabled.
+6. Deploy OctoFX to an environment that has some deployment targets with the **TradingWebServer** target tag that are disabled.
 While the deployment is in progress (but before the Health Check step), enable the disabled targets and disable the enabled targets.
 When the Health Check step runs:

  - Any enabled targets that were disabled at the start of the deployment will be included in the deployment.
  - Any disabled targets that were enabled at the start of the deployment will be excluded from the deployment.